 One of the most overlooked aspects to designing a room is how people will move throughout the space.
 To manage this successfully, look at the entrances and exits and make sure your furniture is positioned so that people can move about without getting tangled, bumped or bruised.

 Deciding On The Layout

 Decorating this space of sunny disposition will depend on how you intend to enjoy it and, of course, how much space you have to play around with.
-Typically speaking, most conservatory-type rooms are used as secondary living spaces, the big difference is they don’t have the obvious distraction of a television.
+Typically speaking, most conservatory-type rooms are used as secondary living spaces, the big difference is they don’t have the obvious distraction of a television (although, as these interesting Infinity Dish statistics suggest, people are perhaps not watching TV in the same way that they used to).
 They’re used for escaping, enjoying each other’s company, thinking, reading and staring out the window onto your little slice of the great outdoors.
 As such, the furniture you decide to carry in will have a huge influence on the look and feel.

 Style Of Sofa

 When it comes to picking a style of sofa, think carefully about what sort of vibe you want to give off and whether this room will get use all year or just in those months when the sun shines.
 Having sofas that are made of wood, wicker or woven-rattan will all make your space feel like an extension of your garden; they will all help you bring the outdoors in during the summer.
 If, however, you want to enjoy this room all-year-round and make it feel like retreat you can sneak off to with a cup of tea and a great book, you’ll want to use soft, upholstered sofas with warm colors.